Hoekz/learnit/README.md

 ## Taking a Course

 You can take a course by cloning a repository created or meant to be read with Learn It.
-Once you've cloned the repo, simply navigate to its top-level directory and run `learnit`.
+Once you've cloned the repo, simply navigate to its top-level directory and run `learnit start`.

 You may be encouraged to open a second terminal to view output from processes the instructor set up to run when taking the course.
 These processes can be things like tests, local servers,